rosario/rosario.github.com/_posts/2013-10-9-london-hackers-guide.md

 ## Accelerators / Incubators

 If you're coming to London because you want to start a business that's a great time for being in the City.
-Here's a list of most important ones in London:
+Here's a list of most important accelerators and incubators in London:

 [Oxygen Accelerator][oxigen] |
 [SpringBoard][springboard] |